Graduate Assistantship Information for Students

 - Spring: Must be on a GA/GTA/GRA and earn at least $2000 on assistantship stipend between Dec 25-May 9

-- Summer: Must have been on a 9- or 12-month GA/GTA/GRA or spring only assistantship and earned at least $4000 on assistantship stipend between Aug 10-May 9
+- Summer: Must have been on a GA/GTA/GRA in immediately preceding spring semester and earned at least $4000 on assistantship stipend between Aug 10-May 9

 Out-of-state tuition differential waiver eligibility chart

 Graduate students on assistantship appointment may pay their comprehensive and CFE fees through a payment plan during the fall and spring semesters.
 Enrollment is managed through Hokie SPA and students must sign up each semester in which they wish to take advantage of this opportunity.
 Enrollment is not available for the summer terms.
 The payment plan allows students to pay their comprehensive and CFE fees over the course of the semester.
 Fully integrated with the students account system, the plan debits coincide with university payroll dates and adjust seamlessly with changes to the student account balance.

 Students may enroll in the plan only after they have registered for classes and, after their tuition remission has been entered in the Banner system by the hiring department.
 If you are unable to enroll in the plan, please contact your assistantship department to ensure that they entered your tuition remission award.
 The projected debit amount and remaining debit dates will be displayed during the enrollment process.
 There is no cost to participate.
 Once enrolled in the program, students cannot cancel unless the balance is paid in full.

 Students offered an assistantship must electronically sign the Graduate Assistantship Contract, which is a contract between the student and department.
 Assistantship contracts can be accessed through onecampus.vt.edu, Graduate Contracts.
 All contracts stipulate start and end dates, type of appointment, monthly stipend, percentage of tuition remission, whether the student is expected to work during school breaks, and any other special conditions.

 Students receiving financial aid need to report their assistantship compensation, including stipend, tuition scholarship, and out of state waivers to their financial aid counselors.